zdravkov/kendo-docs/getting-started/web/treeview/overview.md

 ---
-title: TreeView Overview
+title: Overview
 slug: gs-web-treeview-overview
 tags: getting-started,web
 publish: true
 ---

-# TreeView Overview
+# Overview

-The **TreeView** displays hierarchical data in a traditional tree structure.
+The TreeView displays hierarchical data in a traditional tree structure.
 It supports user interaction through the mouse or touch to perform re-ordering operations via drag-and-drop.

-A **TreeView** can be created by leveraging HTML lists.
-However, it does not support binding to a remote data source at this point in time.

 ## Getting Started

-A **TreeView** can be created in two ways:
+A TreeView can be created in two ways:

 1. Define a hierarchical list with static HTML
-2. Use dynamic data binding
+2. Use dynamic data binding either to a local or remote data source.

 Static HTML definition is appropriate for small hierarchies and for data that does not change frequently.
 Databinding should be used for larger data sets and for data that changes frequently.